 Ellen's Falls, White Mountains – Ellen's Falls is a picturesque waterfall located on Hobbs Brook, about a mile upstream from its junction with the Kancamagus Highway in Albany, New Hampshire.
 And though I have read visiting these falls requires bushwhacking up the side of Hobbs Brook from the Kancamagus Highway, there is actually a gated Forest Road that can be used to reach the falls.

-I am not sure how these falls got their name but based on historical references they have been referred to as Ellen's Falls since at least 1877.
+Based on historical references this waterfall has been referred to as Ellen's Falls since at least 1877.
 It is interesting that the older history books refer to these falls as “Ellen’s Falls” but now in the twenty-first century the apostrophe has been dropped and its “Ellens Falls”.
 And it is also worth mentioning that a few history books have these falls as being on the Swift River.
 Got to love history.

 Ellen’s Falls is a two stage waterfall, and both stages are impressive during spring snowmelt and after heavy rains.
 The top section (above) falls through a small chasm while the bottom section (below) looks more like a typical waterfall in the White Mountains.